Cl00e9ment/DBSynchronizer/README.txt

     - Now the client can't modify data without the server permission that can use allowAccessToAll(), allowAccessTo(), allowAccessToAllExcept(), forbidAccessToAll(), forbidAccessTo() and forbidAccessToAllExcept().
     - Now the server verify all packets content received from clients for avoid that a malicious client sends a bad packet that can crash the server.
+    - Now the method copy() in DBFolder copies also sub-folders.
+    - All (x.class == X.getClass()) has been replaced by (x instanceof X).

+Release 1.5.0.2 (bug fix)

+    changelog :

+    - Fixed the bug that create a non-synchronized DBFolder when the method getDBFolder() is called with a key that isn't yet stored.

 Release 1.5.0.1 (bug fix)